artbrnv/EquiBer/README.md

 # EquiBer
-EquiBer — a balanced 13×28 calendar system with equal months, 7-day weeks, and one intercalary NewYear Day.
+EquiBer — a balanced 13×28 calendar system with equal months, 7-day weeks, and one NewYear Day.